GavinMendelGleason/data_mesh/Problems.md

 ## Joined up Thinking

+The data warehouse, whatever its problems, had another advantage over the Data Lake.
+It made *joining* data possible, even if it did not make it easy.
+The central team could be

+to enable the
+solution to another problem which was made worse by the data lake.

 One thing that was at least partially solved by the data warehouse and which tends to deteriorate as we move to the data lake is *linking* of data.

 Data